 The oil rush on Alaska's fabled North Slope has unearthed more than a treasure trove of "Black Gold" from beneath the frozen Arctic tundra.

-The oil rush on Alaska's fabled North Slope has unearthed more than a treasure trove of "Black Gold" from beneath the frozen Arctic tundra.
+Background: The oil rush on Alaska's fabled North Slope has unearthed more than a treasure trove of "Black Gold" from beneath the frozen Arctic tundra.
 Teams of archaeologists working in the path of the trans-Alaska crude oil pipeline are finding priceless artifacts--some up to 6,000-years old.

 The most recent finds -- mostly stone hunting implements--have been dug up north of the Brooks Mountain Range by teams from the University of Alaska working in winter.
 Most archaeological work on the icy wastes is done in summer; but the latest "dig" was directly in the pipeline's path and the construction teams are pressed by a demanding schedule that could not be delayed.